 sudo apt update

-Check the plain php package afterward to confirm APT has fallen back to Debian’s default branch.
+Check the plain php package afterward if you also want to confirm APT has fallen back to Debian’s default branch.

 apt-cache policy php | sed -n '1,6p'